monicabaluna/transactions/README.md

 # Transactions
-Server app for interactioning with a MongoDB transactions database.
+Server app for interacting with a MongoDB transactions database.

 Written for Hootsuite Backend Internship Challenge 2017